RelevanceDigital/wp-bs4-starter-theme/README.md

 Any issues and pull requests for bugs are welcome.

-As I use this as a basis for clients websites, feature requests are unlikely to be included (unless they are awesome!).
+As I use this as a basis for clients websites, feature requests are unlikely to be included.
 Feel free to fork and add your own features.